- Installing and updating

 If payment is unsuccessful, Postman offers a grace period of 10 days to avoid service disruption.
 For invoice-based teams, this means 10 days following the due date listed on the invoice.

-All team members are notified in the event of non-payment and subsequent service deactivation in the Postman app.
+All team members are notified in the event of non-payment and subsequent service deactivation in Postman.

-To change your plan, navigate to your billing dashboard, then click ... > Change Plan.
+To change your plan immediately, navigate to your billing dashboard and click ... > Change Plan.
 Select your desired plan from the drop-down and choose Annual or Monthly for your billing cycle.
 Adjust your team size, then Proceed to confirm changes.

 Monthly teams can switch to an annual plan at any time by navigating to your billing dashboard and selecting ... > Change Plan.